Substances poisonous to dogs: Treatment and prognosis

-Blood tests will indicate enzyme levels related to liver, kidney and bowel functions.
-Blood tests will also show levels of red and white blood cells and platelet levels.
-Just as in humans there are established ranges for normal functions and blood tests results will indicate what may be malfunctioning in a dog's body.
+Blood tests will then indicate enzyme levels from the liver and kidneys and bowel functions.
+They will also show levels of red and white blood cells and platelet levels.
+Just as in humans, there are established ranges for normal functions in dogs, and blood test results will indicate what may be wrong in a dog's body.
+Although it is always better if the substance is known right away.